siyamabu/Life-Expectancy/README.md

 3. Linear Regression
     * First Model using transformed and one-hot encode features.
     * Second Model where the transformed features are standardized and polynomial features with degree=2 are added.
-    * 5 Fold Cross Validation
+    * 5 Fold Cross Validation.
 4. Ridge Regression
     * One model using the transformed standardized features with polynomial features with degree=2 added.
 5. Decision Tree Regression
-   * First Tree using max_depth=5 and min_samples_leaf=5
+   * First Tree using max_depth=5 and min_samples_leaf=5.
-   * Second Tree using GridSearchCV to find a more optimal tree
+   * Second Tree using GridSearchCV to find a more optimal tree.
-   * 5 Fold Cross Validations
+   * 5 Fold Cross Validation.

 ## Quick Glance at the Results